 - Take your free-spirited child to the potty before bed to get them into the habit.

 - If your child needs extra absorbency, try Pull-Ups® Night*Time training pants at night for extra absorbency.
 Explain to your child that these special Night*Time Pull-Ups can make it easier to use the bathroom at night because they already knows how to use them.
 “As you grow, your body won’t need to pee as much at night, and you will learn to hold your pee inside you until after you wake.”

 - In the mornings, emphasize that a trip to the potty is Job Number One.
 “Whenever you wake up, the first thing we do is go to the potty.”

 - “Your body isn’t needing to pee during the night much anymore.
 I think you’re ready to try sleeping in your Big Kid underwear/jammies.
 Would you like to give that a try tonight?”
 (Moms and Dads, if this makes you nervous, you can always add a GoodNites® Disposable Bed Mat for protection the first few nights to see how things go.)

 How will you know when your child is ready to try moving away from using Pull-Ups at night and go into just wearing undies and jammies?
 If she’s consistently dry every morning, you can talk about her growing body to see if she’s interested in sleeping without Pull-Ups.

 Is your child over the age of 4 and fully potty trained by day, but still wetting the bed three to five times each week?
 You are not alone!
-What’s commonly known as “bedwetting” may actually be a medical condition called nocturnal enuresis, and it affects five to seven million children in the U.S. The best thing you can do for your child is to make him feel comfortable.
-Let him know you are not upset or disappointed, and consider products like GoodNites® Disposable Bed Mat, which can help ease the stress of bedwetting.
+What’s commonly known as “bedwetting” may actually be a medical condition called nocturnal enuresis, and it affects five to seven million children in the U.S. The best thing you can do for your child is to make them feel comfortable.
+Let them know you are not upset or disappointed, and consider products like GoodNites®, which can help ease the stress of bedwetting.
 Talk to your pediatrician for more information about nocturnal enuresis.